gbonacini/nuclear_rng_generation3/README.md

 ```
 <sp><sp><sp>where:
   - the first field is a random number in the range 0-15 or the number 16 if an error was generated or no number is available yet;
-  - the second field represent the original value of the register incremented in loop to extract the random number using module operator of integer divisionby the specific range (0-255, 8-bit integers), it's provided as safeguard to verify that the loop cover every possible value for a given event frequency;
+  - the second field represent the original value of the register incremented in loop to extract the random number using module operator of integer division by the specific range (0-255, 8-bit integers), it's provided as safeguard to verify that the loop cover every possible value for a given event frequency;
   - the separator is the character ':';
   - then a field with an integer telling you how many RNs are available in the appliance buffer, ready to be requested;
   - a newline ( '\n' ) ends the message.